remodoy/conflused-updater/README.md

-Atlassian-updater
+Conflused-updater
 =================

-Shell scripts to backup and update Atlassian products.
-Currently JIRA and Confluence supported.
+Shell scripts to backup and update Atlassian JIRA and Confluence instances.
+Currently only instances running on Linux and using PostgreSQL database are supported.

 JIRA
 ====

+JIRA, JIRA Software and JIRA Servicedesk installations supported.

 * Copy jira/config.sh.sample to jira.config
 * Edit jira.config to match your setup